Graph Ranking and the Cost of Sybil Defense: Defining Distortion

-As we now show, PPR and UPR do not in general output low-distortion ranking vectors even on graphs in $\mixclass{4}$, but a mixing time a little lower than $1/\rp$ will turn out to suffice for Min-PPR (see Section~\ref{sec:results}).
+As we now show, PPR and UPR do not in general output low-distortion ranking vectors even on very fast-mixing graphs, but a mixing time a little lower than $1/\rp$ will suffice for Min-PPR (see Section~\ref{sec:results}).
+For any function $T\colon \mathbb{N}\to [0,\infty)$, let

 \pp{PPR usually has high distortion.} Consider \PPR with center $c \in \nodes$ and reset probability $\rp$.
 Since the \PPR random walk resets to $c$ with probability $\rp$ at each step, we have $\station{\graph{G},c,\rp}[c] \ge \rp$, so